labdaddy/linux/distro-agnostic/install-chrome.md

 On CentOS 8
 - Open terminal and type: `wget https://dl.google.com/linux/direct/google-chrome-stable_current_x86_64.rpm`
-- Then type" sudo dnf localinstall google-chrome-stable_current_x86_64.rpm`
+- Then type `sudo dnf localinstall google-chrome-stable_current_x86_64.rpm`
 - The system will prompt for password.
-Enter and voila !
+Enter your password then press `enter` and voila !
 Chrome is installed on CentOS

 On Ubuntu 20